 “Holistic admissions means that we look at a variety of factors that give us a comprehensive view of an applicant and how they fit with the culture of Haas, and their potential to succeed in our programs,” said Marjorie DeGraca, the Assistant Dean of Admissions at the EMBA and part-time admissions office.
 “This requires an extensive review of each applicant, but it is worth the extra effort to ensure we have the right person at our school and in our programs.”

 DeGraca has been working in the Haas admissions office since 2002.
 In fifteen years in admissions, her favourite part of the role is meeting the new group of smart and accomplished prospective students who apply to Haas each year.
-She joined us for a Q&A about how the holistic assessment at Berkeley's Haas School of Business.
+She joined us for a Q&A about holistic assessment at Berkeley's Haas School of Business.

 Kira Talent: Berkeley, as a whole, is known for its excellent collaborative campus culture.
 Haas has four defining principles (question the status quo, confidence without attitude, students always, beyond yourself) that help shape this culture.
 What role do these defining principles play into how you assess your applicants?